-Have a safe travel:
+Have a Safe Travel:

 Once you get hold of a shiny new passport or a travel document, keep it safe.
-Bon voyage!
+Bon, voyage!

 Here are details of some of the Embassies of other countries in England / London.

-Auastralian Embassy in London
+Australian Embassy in London

 Australia House, Strand, London WC2B 4LA